PowerShell/ProjectMercury/docs/cmdlets/Invoke-AIShell.md

 ### -Context

-Additional context informat you want to send to the AISH agent.
+Additional context information you want to send to the AIShell agent.

 ```yaml
 Type: System.Management.Automation.PSObject